daniellecohen/fidelizapp_landing/README.md

 # Github teaching
 GitHub Pages

-Using this to teach a friend how to use Github
+Using this to teach a friend how to use Github.

+Helping a friend!